dotnet/BenchmarkDotNet/docs/articles/samples/IntroJitStatsDiagnoser.md

 ## Sample: IntroJitStatsDiagnoser

-This diagnoser shows various stats from the JIT compiler:
+This diagnoser shows various stats from the JIT compiler that were collected during entire benchmark run (warmup phase and BenchmarkDotNet-generated boilerplate code are included):
 * Amount of JITted methods.
 * Amount of [tiered methods](https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-core-3-0#tiered-compilation).
 * How much memory JIT allocated during the benchmark.